C-M-Ray/Bus-Capacity-Management-System/README.md

 BC0401 Decision Making with Programming and Analytics
 *Done in collaboration with 4 team members

-A simple Python program designed to manage capacity for Bus Companies
+*A simple Python program designed to manage capacity for Bus Companies.*
 # Instructions
 IF YOU ARE AN APP USER (I.E. STUDENT):
 - You may run the program from either of the following: